Ever replied “busy” to someone who asked you how you were?

 Investment: pay your future self before yourself

-If you’re lucky enough to earn more than you spend, start to invest automatically.
+If you’re lucky enough to earn more than you spend, your can start to automate your savings & invest automatically.
 In practice, you’ll determine the amount of your paycheck that you want to invest automatically.
 I’d recommend planning the transfer right on your payday so that you never actually see the money.
 It’s for your own good!

 This way, you’ll never have to worry about it and won’t risk spending it elsewhere.